PriyankaVerma31191/Day-one-expectations/Read.md

 #-Common Traits

 1.Nitika
-common - lived outside Australia
+#- lived outside Australia
-Both worked  previosly
+#-Both worked  previously
 2.Rhea
-Both are married
+#-Both are married
--we have work as professionals
+#-we have worked as professionals
-3.@nisha Murielle Shrideen
+3.@nisha 4.Murielle 5.Shrideen
--We both putup in melbourne
+#-We both putup in melbourne
--we bot have visited
+#-we bot have visited
-4.Shrieen @shrideen
+6.Shrieen @shrideen
--we both are from India
+#-we both are from India
-@james
+7.@james
--binge watch
+#-binge watch
--Italian cuisine
+#-Italian cuisine
--cooking
+#-cooking
-5.Pooja
+8.Pooja
--both wants to upskill
+#-both wants to upskill
--we both like
+#-we both like cooking